Join In! Volunteer

 For more information and help finding a volunteer position, contact:

-Keeping the Canyon Clean on Monday mornings — volunteers arrive to pick up litter left behind by weekend visitors — cleaning picnic, parking, and roadside areas.
-Because of this effort, the canyon is more litter free than in the past, further encouraging both old and new visitors to keep the canyon pristine.
-If you would like to get involved, Steve Pruess, coordinator of the clean-up crew, can be reached at info@friendsofmaderacanyon.org.
+Keeping the Canyon Clean on Monday mornings — a friendly group of volunteers arrive to pick up litter left behind by weekend visitors — cleaning picnic, parking, and roadside areas.
+Now the canyon is more litter free than in the past, encouraging both old and new visitors to keep the canyon clean.
+If you would like to help in this effort, contact us at info@friendsofmaderacanyon.org.

 The Green Valley Hiking Club periodically maintains trails, cutting weeds & brush, removing litter, and sweeping the handicap-accessible trail prior to use by assisted living groups.
 Removal of graffiti from several areas continues to be a need, usually along the stream on rock surfaces, stone walls in parking or picnic areas, and on picnic tables and benches.
 It is a federal offense and those responsible are subject to fines, or more.